Coolshanlan/HighlightTranslator/README.md

 ### :pushpin: Exchange Language Button
 It can exchange source and target language
+### :pushpin: Setting Interface
+You can set the config on the menu
 ### :pushpin: Change Dictionary
 Only support Google and Cambridge Dictionary, Cambridge only support English to Chinese
 ### :pushpin: Checkbox of top